 There were so many unknowns, but I gathered up enough courage to go through with it.
-You can read all about my day at the salon going from a natural red head to a sensational purple, here.
-But today I want to offer some tips I’ve learned over the past year, as to how to care for color treated hair.
+Today I want to offer some tips I’ve learned over the past year, as to how to care for color treated hair.

 1. Wait as long as possible to wash after dying.